shopsys/shopsys/docs/installation/installation-using-docker-on-production-server.md

 We log into the server using ssh.
 Now we need to copy [`docker-compose-prod-deploy.yml.dist`](https://github.com/shopsys/shopsys/blob/master/project-base/docker/conf/docker-compose.prod.yml.dist) into folder on the production server as `docker-compose.yml`.

+If the application is ready for the real world customers, we should set `MAILER_FORCE_WHITELIST` environment variable to `0` by standard way of setting environment variables in `docker-compose.yml` file.

 After the image is in the registry of the production server we create docker containers and build application for production with clean DB and base data.
 We use parameter `-p` to specify the name of the project and prefix for the volumes so these will be easily accessible.
 There are named volumes created under path `/var/lib/docker/volumes/` and one persisted folder `production-content` for all uploaded images and generated files that should not be removed.